eliashezron/coinbaseHackathon/README.md

 # ⚡ CASHOUT ⚡
 deadline extended
-**Cashout** (this is getting tricky) is a crypto [off-ramping](https://www.babypips.com/crypto/learn/what-are-fiat-on-ramps-and-off-ramps) solution for [Sub-Saharan Africa](https://en.wikipedia.org/wiki/Sub-Saharan_Africa) .We have built an easily interactable website to allow users to cashout their crypto currency for their local fiat currency instantly.
+**Cashout** (this is getting tricky) is a crypto [off-ramping](https://www.babypips.com/crypto/learn/what-are-fiat-on-ramps-and-off-ramps) solution for [Sub-Saharan Africa](https://en.wikipedia.org/wiki/Sub-Saharan_Africa).
+We have built an easily interactable website to allow users to cashout their crypto currency for their local fiat currency instantly.

 Cashout also has is also developing an API as a Service platform that provices an API to allow other developers connect to their site for easily offramping crypto to the end users.